FubarFast/AnsibleLab/README.md

 # AnsibleLab
-Vagrant configuration for a Development Training Lab
+Vagrant configuration for an Ansible Development Lab

 For Windows Users: